Expunging Youthful Drug Crimes in Union, NJ

 Criminal defense attorney Edward Cooper has extensive experience protecting the legal rights of clients from Union County towns across Linden, Scotch Plains, Westfield, Union, Elizabeth, Plainfield, and all of Northern New Jersey.
 We are proud to help our clients expunge previous indiscretions from their public criminal record so they can move on with their lives and seek a better future.
 Attorney Cooper understands the expungement process in New Jersey and will pursue all angles to give our clients a second chance.

-For more information about your legal standing and potential expungement of an underage drug crime, please contact us online or call our Linden, NJ offices today at (908) 481-4625 for a free and confidential consultation.
+For more information about your legal standing and potential expungement of an underage drug crime, please contact us online or call our Linden, NJ offices today at (908) 481-4625 for a confidential consultation.